ethanselzer/react-cursor-position/README.md

 ### props API

-`className` : Optionally provide a CSS class to be applied to the div rendered by react-cursor-position.
+`className` : String - Optionally provide a CSS class to be applied to the div rendered by react-cursor-position.

-`onCursorPositionChanged` : Optionally provide a function that will be called when the mouse cursor position changes.
+`onCursorPositionChanged` : Function - Optionally provide a function that will be called when the mouse cursor position changes.
 Function will receive `cursorPosition` object as parameter.

+`shouldDecorateChildren` : Boolean - Defaults to true.
+Optionally suppress `cursorPosition` decoration of child components by setting this prop false.

 ## Support